Glossary hero image

 • Flavonoids are a group of phytonutrients found in fruits, vegetables, tea, and wine, known for their health-promoting properties.

-• These powerful antioxidants help maintain health and prevent disease by neutralising free radicals and reducing oxidative stress.
+• These powerful antioxidants help maintain health and prevent disease by neutralizing free radicals and reducing oxidative stress.

 What Are Flavonoids?